Farg Qaleh

-Farg Qaleh (فرگ قلعه) (Note: Also known as Farg and Fark Qaleh) is a city in, and the capital of, Farah Dasht District of Kashmar County, Razavi Khorasan province, Iran.
+Farg Qaleh (فرگ قلعه) (Note: Also known as Farg and Fark Qaleh) is a city in, and the capital of, Farah Dasht District in Kashmar County, Razavi Khorasan province, Iran.

 History

-In 2018, the villages of Farahabad (Note: Also known as Qaleh-ye Bala) and Farg (Note: Also known as Qaleh-ye Pain) were merged to form the city of Farg Qaleh.
+In 2019, several villages were separated from the Central District in the formation of Farah Dasht District.
+The villages of Farahabad (Note: Also known as Qaleh-ye Bala) and Farg (Note: Also known as Qaleh-ye Pain) were transferred to Qaleh-ye Bala Rural District created in the new district.
+In 2021, the two villages were merged to form the new village of Farg Qaleh, which was converted to a city the following year.